ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/database/settings/import-from-sql.markdown

 7. **Batch size** - Allows to change batch size of document insertion

-8. **Convert binary columns to attachments** - If this option is check, then binary columns are added to document as attachment, in other case binary content is inserted as string to target document.
+8. **Convert binary columns to attachments** - If this option is checked, then binary columns are added to document as attachment, in other case binary content is inserted as base64 string to target document.

-9. **Partial migration** - Allows to limit amount of items being imported per each table.
+9. **Partial migration** - Allows to limit number of items being imported per each table.
 Please notice this option can introduce broken links, between documents.

 ![Figure 3.](images/sql-migration-properties.png "Properties conversion explained")